TheEdoRan/next-safe-action/README.md

 > `next-safe-action` is a library that takes full advantage of the latest and greatest Next.js, React and TypeScript features to let you define typesafe actions on the server and call them from Client Components.

-### Note: server actions are implemented but undocumented at this time in Next.js.
-They are available since `13.3.0` release.

 ## Features
 - ✅ Pretty simple
 - ✅ End to end type safety